timveil-cockroach/liquibase-example/README.md

 # CockroachDB + Liquibase Example
 A quick example/test using SpringBoot, Liquibase and CockroachDB.

-## Getting Started
-From the root directory, run `docker-compose up -d` to start a single node CockroachDB instance.
-See [docker-compose.yml](docker-compose.yml) for more details.

 ## Tests

 ### Test 1
+Test creates a simple schema from an existing changelog file.

+1. From the root directory, run `docker-compose up -d` to start a single node CockroachDB instance.
+See [docker-compose.yml](docker-compose.yml) for more details.

-1. Start the `LiquibaseDemoApplication` SpringBoot app.
+2. Start the `LiquibaseDemoApplication` SpringBoot app.
     ```bash
     ./mvnw spring-boot:run -Dspring-boot.run.profiles=test1
     ```

     This will read the Liquibase changelog file at startup and create the described tables.
 See [db.changelog-master.yml](src/main/resources/db/changelog/db.changelog-master.yaml) for more details.
 If it completes successfully you should see log file entries like this...

     ```
     2019-06-07 09:48:36.280  INFO 13434 --- [           main] liquibase.executor.jvm.JdbcExecutor      : SELECT COUNT(*) FROM public.databasechangeloglock